 The Broadway adaptation of The Lion King has become a huge hit as well, being the most successful stage show ever!
 With a Worldwide gross over 8.2 billion Dollars!
 The directors joked about the film wouldn't be adapted at stage due to it's all-animal cast!
 But they took the risk in 1997 with rookie director Julie Taymor, who never had a commercial success before!
 The stage show of Beauty was a hit (and was more overall more suited for Broadway), but The Lion King has surpassed it!

-because of it's frisky and fun tone.
+I love The Lion King 1 1/2, the "what if"-midquel, because of it's frisky and fun tone.
 And it actually received good reviews!
 The anthropomorphic Timon and Pumbaa series which ran from 1995 to 1998 was also fun.
 A stylistic and cartoony show that was a departure to the naturalistic movie (an peculiar choice, btw).
 And let's not forget The Lion Guard, who for some reason introduces a new son to Simba, Kion.
 Without taking consideration to Kopa from the Six New Adventures series.
 And now supposedly he and Kiara are about the same age!
-And yeah, folks; The Lion King also suffered from the remake boom that Disney is having last summer!
+And yeah, folks; The Lion King also suffered from the remake boom that Disney is having in 2019!
 By the same director of the much cherished The Jungle Book remake, Jon Favreau.
+And lately it had it`s prequel in Mufasa in 2024.

 The 3D re-relase of The Lion King certainly proved what a stayer the film is, earning $ 185,542,01 Worlwide at the Box Office.
 This is certainly outstanding, considering that we live in a time where hand drawn is unfortunately a rarity, as are re-releases.
 Unfortunately the 3D re-releases of Beauty, Finding Nemo and Monsters Inc didn't do that well, which made Disney scrap the theatrical 3D-release of Mermaid and rather release it on Blu Ray as a part of the Diamond Edition line in the fall of 2013.